latest nhpb_banner 1__compressed2

 If qualified, family Advocates can offer funds for a security deposit or a few weeks worth of rent in advance.
 They may also help pay for moving expenses to help formerly homeless families move into new housing and of a shelter.

-Applying to homeless prevention services or agencies in Columbus area
+Applying to homeless prevention services or agencies in Columbus OH area

-While there are many agencies that are work to together as part of the Continuum of Care, one of the leaders is the Columbus Coalition for the Homeless.
+While there are many agencies that are work to together as part of the Continuum of Care, one of the leaders is the Columbus Coalition for the Homeless (call 614-228-1342).
+There is also the Columbus Urban League Housing Stabilization Program (location is 788 Mt Vernon Ave, Columbus, OH 43203, dial (614) 257-6300).
 They organize service providers, meet with the homeless, and share information on federal grants that can be applied to.

-There are two main intake lines to call for information on shelters, eviction prevention and other emergency support.
-They are 1-888-474-3587 for singles or 614-253-7970 for Franklin County households with children.
+There are additional intake lines to call for information on grants, eviction prevention and other emergency support.
+They are 1-888-474-3587 for singles for Franklin County households with children.
 Both of the intake lines are maintained by the Columbus Coalition for the Homeless or their partners.

 By Jon McNamara